 - The Superior North Community Futures Development Corporation (CFDC), their mission is to actively support and stimulate economic growth and diversification in the region. - We are a member of Ontario's Superior Country, the regional Destination Marketing Organization (DMO).
-The annual fee (continued on page 11)

-for membership is about \$300 and the return is promotion on their website, further partnerships with other entities by pooling funds together, and the creation of promotional videos.
+The annual fee for membership is about \$300 and the return is promotion on their website, further partnerships with other entities by pooling funds together, and the creation of promotional videos.